 I love getting holiday cards with pictures of all the pups I've taken care of.

 Sometimes they wear cute costumes, and sometimes they're just their adorable selves.
 Of course, I take plenty of pictures with all of my pups, but it's nice to know I'm appreciated and considered part of a dog's life.

-I also appreciate professional photos when dog owners share them.
-My phone camera is great, but I’ve got plenty of room on my fridge for real pictures.
+I also appreciate professional photos when dog parents share them.
+My phone camera is great, but I've got plenty of room on my fridge for real pictures.